-The one thing I miss about Ella being in school away from home is a traditional art class.
-She is a really talented artist, and she did not get that from her dad nor me, so coming up with material for her to do fun art projects at home has been really hard.
-Yes, I know there are art classes outside of our home and we have tried those.
-One of them she really loved ended up going out of business, the other one was too expensive, the other too far away from our house to go regularly, and then COVID hit.
+The one thing I miss about Ella being away from public school is a traditional art class.
+She is a fantastic artist.
+I’m aware that there are art classes available outside of our home, and we’ve tried some of them.
+One she really loved ended up going out of business, the other one was too expensive, another too far away from our house to go on a regular basis, and then COVID hit.

-So I’ve tried to make do with little things here and there over the past two years but it hasn’t always been easy.
-Thankfully, her artistic side hasn’t suffered, but I have learned over the past two years that if you are meant to be an artist, an artist you shall be.
+So throughout the last two years, I’ve attempted to make do with little things here and there, but it hasn’t always been easy.
+Fortunately, her artistic side hasn’t suffered, but I have learned over the last two years that if you want to be an artist, an artist you will be.

-Ella has become this vibrant almost-teenager (not a fan of the word “tween”) who loves drawing, painting, cosplay, anime, and anything artistic.
-So this summer, I was looking for things online to keep her engaged art-wise for homeschool this fall, and that meant looking in unusual places, like Coursera for classes.
+Ella has developed into this vivacious, almost-teenager (not a fan of the word “tween”) who loves drawing, painting, cosplay, anime, and everything artistic.
+So this summer, I was looking for activities to keep her engaged artistically for homeschool this fall, and that meant looking for classes in unusual places, like Coursera.

-So I saw an apartment on Instagram belonging to said supermodel and don’t even know how I found it because I don’t follow either of the above accounts but when I saw the sign on the wall below in the house of said supermodel:
+Recently, I saw an apartment on Instagram belonging to a supermodel.
+I don’t even know how I found it because I don’t follow her account, but when I saw this sign on the wall in her house, I knew immediately I wanted to make it:

-But I think we can make it for a little less.
+Eamon Harrington created the artwork, and when I looked it up, it was $1,500.
+But I think I can make it for a little less.

-Now the piece is larger than we intended (36 x 60) to make it, but I knew we could still make a cool statement piece for our home and loved that we had some inspiration from a genuine artist.
+The inspiration piece is larger than we intended (36 x 60) to make, but I knew we could still make a cool statement piece for our home and loved that we had some inspiration from a genuine artist.
 Thanks, Eamon!
 Don’t sue us!

 But I am crediting Eamon Harrington for the design, so be clear that we in no way came up with this idea.